bizkut/dxspider-deployment/README.md

 environments and as such its focus is primarily supporting telnet nodes running on TCP networks.

-This repo adds the connection to a mariadb container and a simple webinterface.
+This repo adds the connection to a mariadb container and a Web GUI.

 In addition the DXspider container has a ttyd based webconsole to login for sysop activities.

 This repo uses DX Spider from the MOJO branch and Web GUI from https://github.com/coulisse/spiderweb